NixonSchool/WinAPI/README.md

 **What's in store?**

 💻 Colorful code: (WinAPI is often seen as black and white; I mention it, and someone already visualizes MS-DOS.
-And since you like sleep, colors won't let that happen...)
+And since you like sleep, colored and image-filled notes won't let that happen...)

 ![image](https://github.com/user-attachments/assets/008ddb92-1232-4c4f-8d00-e945ba2df9c2)